seraogianluca/RoomBooking/docs/Tutorial.md

     // ...
 }
 ````
-In the `many-to-many` relation, the join table creation can't be avoided but this table can be managed through the `@JoinTable` annotation.
-The `joinColumns` option defines the foreign key columns for the entity on which you define the association mapping.
-The `inverseJoinColumns` option specifies the foreign key columns of the associated entity.
-The default table name is the combination of both entity names, this behaviour can be modified with the `name` option that specify the join table name.
+In the `many-to-many` relation the join table creation can't be avoided, but this table can be managed through the `@JoinTable` annotation.
+The `joinColumns` option defines the foreign key for the entity on which you define the association mapping.
+The `inverseJoinColumns` option specifies the foreign key of the associated entity.
+The default table name is the combination of both entity names, this can be modified specifying the `name` option.

 Below the code of the student side: